Course Policies for the Economics Major and Minor

 Recommended Math for the Economics Major

-Even though we do not require it, taking additional math courses beyond MATH 1110 can be very beneficial, both for your economics coursework at Cornell (you will understand the material better) and for your life after Cornell (math is a broadly applicable skill).
+Even though we do not require it, taking additional math courses beyond MATH 1110 can be beneficial..
 We recommend that Economics majors take math at least through a multivariable calculus course.
 This requires two or three more math courses beyond MATH 1110 because all multivariable calculus courses require MATH 1120 (integral calculus).

-There are two paths our majors commonly take after taking MATH 1120
+There are two paths our majors commonly take after MATH 1120

-• MATH 2130: MATH 2130 is a “terminal” course in the sense that it is a course on multivariable calculus designed for students who do not intend to go much further in math.
-In principle, MATH 2130 is the multivariable calculus course that is most tightly connected to the multivariable calculus used in undergraduate economics (with a focus on applications of the math).
+• MATH 2130: a course on multivariable calculus designed for students who do not intend to go much further in math.
+MATH 2130 is the multivariable calculus course that is most tightly connected to the multivariable calculus used in undergraduate economics (with a focus on applications of the math).
 If you are primarily taking math courses to help get the most out of the Economics major, this course may be right for you.

 Math Preparation for Economics Graduate Programs